vshn/modsecurity-docker/README.md

 ## Custom rules

-Mount your custom rules at `/opt/modsecurity/rules/before-crs/` to load them before the Core Rule Set and at `/opt/modsecurity/rules/after-crs/` to load after the CRS has been loaded.
+Mount your custom rules

+* at `/opt/modsecurity/rules/before-crs/` to load them before the Core Rule Set and
+* at `/opt/modsecurity/rules/after-crs/` to load them after the CRS has been loaded.

 All custom rule files must end in `.conf` in order to be loaded.

 ## Credits